cosola-salvia/news.macile.org/content/en-bulletin.md

 _People that made a difference.
 Itabo elementary school director(far left), 6th history and Spanish teacher (far right), and community leaders.
 They visited the schools, selected students, provided the space, and assisted with logistics_

-_MACILE Summer Academy 2007.
-Group of 7th-8th grade students from schools in Itabo, Nigua, El 18, Yogo Yogo, and Haina.
-Yahaira Pinales (far right), Dominican teacher that recruited the students._
+_Group of 7th-8th grade students from schools in Itabo, Nigua, El 18, Yogo Yogo, and Haina that participated in the MACILE Summer Academy 2007.
+Yahaira Pinales (center right), Dominican teacher that recruited the students (top right)._

 ## MACILE Summer Academy 2008